gicentre/litvis/examples/gallery/annotation.md

 ## Conditional Labels

 Label colour can be made dependent on a data value so that we can ensure white text on a dark background and black text on a light background.
-Notice also the use of emojii for category labels.
+Notice also the use of emoji for category labels.

 ```elm {v l}
 conditionalLabel : Spec